Togtja/IMT2681_Ass2/README.md

 changed to:
 The parameter `type` indicates whether users with the most posted issues, as that is how I interpreted it, because the original did not make sense to me

+As rased by issue #29 in the assignment gitlab, I send true or false values in the webhook, instead of the actual authentication tokens